 With respect to the requirements pertaining to timing, Servicer may receive additional credit against its Consumer Relief Requirements for amounts credited pursuant to its Refinancing Program and for principal forgiveness in First Lien Mortgage Modifications and Second Lien Portfolio Modifications.
 This additional credit is in the amount of 25% of the actual credits earned on the foregoing activities completed on or after March 1, 2012, and implemented on or before February 28, 2013.
 In contrast to the foregoing incentive for promptness, Servicer will incur a penalty of 125% of its unmet Consumer Relief Requirements if it does not meet all of its Consumer Relief Requirements within three years of March 1, 2012.
 That penalty will increase to 140% of its unmet Consumer Relief Requirements in cases in which Servicer also has failed to complete 75% of its total Consumer Relief Requirements within two years of March 1, 2012.
+The penalty of 125% of its total Consumer Relief Requirements within two years of March 1, 2012.

-With respect to the requirements applicable to the forms of Consumer Relief and the transaction types within each form, on an aggregate basis, at least 85% of the first lien mortgages on occupied properties for which Servicer may get credit for First Lien Mortgage Modifications must have an unpaid principal balance before capitalization at or below the highest GSE conforming loan limit caps as of January 1, 2010;12 at least 30% of Servicer's Total Consumer Relief Funds must be through First Lien Mortgage Modifications; and at least 60% of Servicer's Total Consumer Relief Funds must be through a combination of First Lien Mortgage Modifications and Second Lien Portfolio Modifications.13 In contrast, no more than 12.5%, 5%, 10% and 12% of Servicer's Total Consumer Relief Funds may be through Forbearance Conversions, Enhanced Borrower Transitional Funds, Deficiency Waivers and Anti-Blight Loss Mitigation Activities, respectively.14
+With respect to the requirements applicable to the forms of Consumer Relief and the transaction types within each form, on an aggregate basis, at least 85% of the first lien mortgages on occupied properties for which Servicer may get credit for First Lien Mortgage Modifications must have an unpaid principal balance before capitalization at or below the highest GSE conforming loan limit caps as of January 1, 2010;13 at least 30% of Servicer's Total Consumer Relief Funds must be through First Lien Mortgage Modifications;14 and at least 60% of Servicer's Total Consumer Relief Funds must be through a combination of First Lien Mortgage Modifications and Second Lien Portfolio